Jamie Oliver’s UK restaurant chain collapses into insolvency

 LONDON (AP) — Celebrity chef Jamie Oliver’s British restaurant chain filed for bankruptcy protection on Tuesday, partly due to increased competition and escalating rents in local commercial districts.

-The insolvency put 1,300 jobs at risk and reignited worries about local retail and food outlets in Britain, which are struggling to attract customers much like downtowns in the United States.
+The insolvency will leave 1,000 people out of work and reignited worries about local retail and food outlets in Britain, which are struggling to attract customers much like downtowns in the United States.

-“I’m devastated that our much-loved UK restaurants have gone into administration,” Oliver wrote on Twitter.
+“I’m devastated that our much-loved U.K. restaurants have gone into administration,” Oliver wrote on Twitter.
 “I am deeply saddened by this outcome and would like to thank all of the staff and our suppliers who have put their hearts and souls into this business over the years.”

-KPMG will oversee the process that affects some 25 restaurants, including the Jamie’s Italian chain, the more upmarket Fifteen, and steak house Barbecoa.
-Overseas branches of Jamie’s Italian are not affected, nor is Fifteen Cornwall, which operates as a franchise.
+Financial firm KPMG, which will oversee the process, said all but three of the group’s 25 eateries will close.
+They include restaurants in the Jamie’s Italian chain, as will the more upmarket Fifteen, and steak house Barbecoa.

+Two restaurants and a diner at Gatwick Airport will continue to operate while joint administrators explore options for the site.
+Overseas branches of Jamie’s Italian, Jamie’s Pizzeria and Jamie’s Deli, are not affected, nor is Fifteen Cornwall, which operates as a franchise.

+Other chains run by celebrity chefs have also struggled in recent years.
+Thomas Keller closed Bouchon in Beverly Hills at the end of 2017, saying it couldn’t remain profitable.
+That same year, Guy Fieri closed Guy’s American Kitchen and Bar in Times Square and Daniel Boulud closed DBGB Kitchen and Bar in New York, saying it didn’t get enough business during the week.

+Bad behavior can also hurt chains’ success.
+In March, Mario Batali gave up his financial stakes in all of his restaurants after being accused of sexual harassment.
+Todd English, who was sued for sexual harassment in 2017, has closed numerous restaurants in Boston, Mexico City, Las Vegas and New York.

 Oliver said Jamie’s Italian was launched in 2008 “with the intention of positively disrupting mid-market dining” with higher quality ingredients, animal welfare standards, better service and good value.